G. Gordon Liddy: FBI

-Liddy joined the FBI in 1957, initially serving as a field agent in Indiana and Denver.
-In Denver, on September 10, 1960, Liddy apprehended Ernest Tait, one of two persons to be a two-time Ten Most Wanted fugitive.
-At age 29, Liddy became the youngest bureau supervisor at FBI headquarters in Washington, D.C.
-A protege of deputy director Cartha DeLoach, Liddy became part of director J. Edgar Hoover's personal staff and became his ghostwriter.
-Among his fellow agents he had a reputation for recklessness and was known primarily for two incidents.
-The first was an arrest in Kansas City, Missouri, during a black bag job; he was released after calling Clarence M. Kelley, former FBI agent and chief of the Kansas City Police.
-The second was running an FBI background check on his future wife before their marriage in 1957, which Liddy later referred to as "purely a routine precautionary measure".
+Liddy began his career with the FBI in 1957, initially serving as a field agent in Indiana and Denver.
+While stationed in Denver, he made a significant arrest on September 10, 1960: Ernest Tait, a notable criminal who had twice appeared on the Ten Most Wanted.

+At age 29, Liddy became the youngest bureau supervisor at FBI headquarters in Washington, D.C..
+Under the mentorship of deputy director Cartha DeLoach, Liddy secured a position on director J. Edgar Hoover's personal staff, even acting as Hoover's ghostwriter.
+Despite his achievements, Liddy was also known for his reckless behavior among his fellow agents, highlighted by two particular incidents.

+The first incident took place in Kansas City, Missouri, during a covert operation.
+He was arrested but was subsequently released after contacting Clarence M. Kelley, former FBI agent and the then-chief of the Kansas City Police.
+The second incident involved an FBI background check that Liddy conducted on his future wife before they got married in 1957.
+Liddy later claimed this action was a routine precautionary measure.

-Before leaving the FBI in 1962, Liddy pursued his contacts for bar admissions.
-Furthermore, his admission to the United States Supreme Court was moved by Solicitor General Archibald Cox.
+Prior to his departure from the FBI in 1962, Liddy sought admission to various bars, leveraging his professional contacts.
+His application for admission to the United States Supreme Court was supported by Solicitor General Archibald Cox.